steadylearner/cargo-publish-example/README.md

 Reuse(Struct, Enum)
 =============

-This library provides convenient functional macros to reuse fields with Struct and Enum.
+It provides functional macros to reuse fields with Struct and Enum.

 <br>